3mdeb/conferences/2025/XenSummit/enabling_uefi_secure_boot_in_xcp-ng.md

 ---

 # SBAT support

+* It doesn't seem to be big issue and it is required during [shim-review](https://github.com/rhboot/shim-review) as well as Microsoft process.
+* If one does not use shim revocation mechanism it does not add much value.

 <!--
 Describe why it is needed, how the support is going, what will need to be